ammarhakim/ammar-simjournal/je/je6/je6-maxwell-solvers.rst

 where the frequency :math:`\omega = c \sqrt{a^2 + b^2}` and :math:`c`
 is the speed of light.

-The first set of simulations were performed on a grid of :math:`80
-\times 40` cells.
-Results for the computed :math:`E_z` are compared to the exact solution at 75 ns and 150 ns.
+The first set of simulations were performed to test the convergence of the schemes.
+The simulations were run on grids :math:`80 \times 40`, :math:`160 \times 80`, :math:`240 \times 120` and :math:`320 \times 160`.
+The time-step was selected to satisfy the CFL condition for that grid resolution.
+This *does not* check the convergence of just the spatial discretization (for which we would have to use the same time-step for all grids) but of both the temporal *and* spatial discretization.